 - Rebate submissions must include:

-- The receipt for the purchased building supplies.
+- The receipt for the purchased building supplies from a licensed business.

 - A photo of the purchased building supplies.